Advertiser Disclosure

 Even with the best invoicing tools available, there are still some tricks to getting paid that you can incorporate into your business practices.
 Beyond freelancer payment methods, we’ve also included some tips on how to get paid as a freelancer, compiled below.

-Send Out Invoices & Then Follow Up
+Send & Follow Up On Invoices

 This may sound obvious, but you’d be amazed how many freelancers fail to do this regularly.
 If you don’t send out invoices, then your clients have no way of knowing (or have a perfect excuse for not knowing) how much they owe you and by what date they must pay you.
 We know it’s painful for freelancers to stop doing billable work to send out invoices.
 That’s why automated invoicing software can be important.